twitter/activerecord-reputation-system/README.md

 # Deletes an evaluation from the reputation with the specified name submitted by specified source.
 Raises an exception if it does not exist.
 delete_evaluation!(reputation_name, source)

+# Checks if object has an evaluation submitted by specified source.
+has_evaluation?(reputation_name, source)

 ```

 ## Reputation